ADVERTISEMENT

 Previously, the NCLT had approved ICICI Securities' delisting plan, which involved exchanging 67 ICICI Bank shares for every 100 ICICI Securities shares held.
 (Source: Unsplash)

-The appeal against the NCLT's approval of ICICI Securities Ltd.'s delisting has been mentioned at the appellate company law authority at New Delhi and has been approved.
-The appeal is likely to be heard this week, according to people familiar with the matter.
+The appeal against the NCLT's approval of ICICI Securities Ltd.'s delisting has been mentioned at the appellate company law authority at New Delhi and has been approved and will be heard on Tuesday.

 The appeal was filed by minority shareholders, who alleged misconduct by ICICI Bank Ltd. employees during the delisting process.
 Previously, the NCLT had approved ICICI Securities' delisting plan, which involved exchanging 67 ICICI Bank shares for every 100 ICICI Securities shares held.
 The delisting was approved by 93.8% of ICICI Securities' equity shareholders, following a shareholder vote.